 The University of Kentucky enjoys a long and rich history of providing clinically-oriented

 Medical Physics education.
 The graduate program began in 1968 and has graduated over 150 students.
 It received CAMPEP accreditation in 1998.
 The University of Kentucky Graduate Medical Physics Program (UKGMP) has always placed a strong emphasis on clinical training for its students.
 Unlike other MS degree granting programs, we do not require a research thesis; rather, the students participate in a clinical practicum.
 This provides hands-on experience in the major aspects of radiation therapy physics.
 In 2010, our CAMPEP accredited Residency Program began.
-Since then we have trained at least 2 Medical Residents per year who have successfully gone on into the Medical Physics Industry.
+Since then we have trained at least 2-4 Medical Residents per year who have successfully gone on into the Medical Physics Industry.
 Our program is unique in that we currently select our residents from our UKGMP program.

 Program Expansion Began in 2013

 In 2013 we added an affiliate campus; Hux Cancer Center in Terre Haute, Indiana, where every other year we are able to select from our graduating Medical Physics grad students, a resident to complete their residency in Terre Haute.
 HUX, a CAMPEP accredited facility houses 2 physicians, 8 therapists, 3 physicists and 2 dosimetrists.
 Under the direction of Chief Physicist Michele Verst, our selected off-site resident receives a continuing quality of education and training with callaboration at St. Francis in Indianapolis and the University of Kentucky to complete residency requirements.
 HUX selects a resident every other year.